 How to Mute a Specific App Without Closing It

-Step 1: Open the Volume Mixer using either method above.
+Step 1: Open the Volume Mixer using any method above.

-Step 2: Find the app to be muted in the list.
+Step 2: Find the app to mute in the list.

-Step 3: Click the small speaker icon directly beside the app’s slider.
+Step 3: Click the small speaker icon beside the app’s slider.

-Step 4: The icon will show a muted symbol, and that app’s audio will be completely silenced while everything else continues normally.
+Step 4: The icon shows a muted symbol.
+That app’s audio is completely silenced while everything else continues normally.

-Step 5: Click the same speaker icon again to unmute it.
+Step 5: Click the same speaker icon again to unmute.

-This trick works best when jumping between tasks.
-Silence a browser tab’s auto-playing video without hunting through tabs for the pause button.
+This works best for silencing a browser tab’s auto-playing video without hunting through tabs for the pause button.

 How to Access More Volume Settings From the Quick Settings Panel

-Step 1: Open the Volume Mixer by clicking the speaker icon in the taskbar, then clicking the arrow icon next to the volume slider.
+Step 1: Click the speaker icon in the taskbar, then click the arrow icon next to the volume slider.

 Step 2: Click More volume settings at the bottom of the panel.

-Step 3: This opens the full Sound settings page where additional controls like spatial audio, mono audio, and per-app output device assignment are available.
+Step 3: The full Sound settings page opens.
+Additional controls like spatial audio, mono audio, and per-app output device assignment are all available here.

-Pro-Tip: The More volume settings link at the bottom of the quick panel is the fastest route to advanced audio controls.
-No need to dig through multiple settings menus manually.
+Pro-Tip: The More volume settings link is the fastest route to advanced audio controls — no need to dig through multiple settings menus manually.

 What Is the Volume Mixer in Windows 11

 The Volume Mixer is a built-in Windows 11 feature that displays every app currently producing sound.
 Each app gets its own dedicated volume slider — completely separate from the system volume.
-Think of it like a sound mixing board where every channel goes up or down without touching the others.
+Think of it like a sound mixing board where every channel can go up or down without affecting the others.

 Tips and Recommendations for Managing App Audio on Windows 11

-Knowing how to open the Volume Mixer is one thing — knowing how to use it efficiently is another.
-These practical tips help get the most out of Windows 11’s per-app audio controls, whether the setup is a home office, a gaming rig, or just a regular laptop used for streaming and calls.
+Knowing how to open the Volume Mixer is one thing — using it efficiently is another.
+These practical tips help get the most out of Windows 11’s per-app audio controls, whether the setup is a home office, a gaming rig, or a laptop used for streaming and calls.

 Set App Volumes Before a Call or Meeting

-One of the most common video call frustrations is background noise bleeding in from other apps.
-A music player, browser tab, or game running in the background can distract everyone on the call.
+A music player, browser tab, or game running in the background can distract everyone on a call.
 Open the Volume Mixer a minute before any call.
 Bring down non-essential apps to around 20 to 30 percent — or mute them entirely.
 With practice, this routine takes less than 30 seconds.

-Use Different Output Devices to Create a Better Listening Experience
+Use Different Output Devices for a Better Listening Experience

-Many people do not realize Windows 11 supports per-app audio routing.
-Sending a movie to a TV or soundbar is entirely possible while keeping notifications on a headset at the same time.
-Accessing More volume settings from the quick panel — or opening the Volume Mixer via Settings — leads directly to those per-app output controls.
-No third-party software needed.
-Configure it once and manual device switching becomes unnecessary.
+Windows 11 supports per-app audio routing.
+Sending a movie to a TV or soundbar while keeping notifications on a headset is entirely possible at the same time.
+Open the Volume Mixer via Settings to access those per-app output controls.
+No third-party software needed — configure it once and manual device switching becomes unnecessary.

 Treat the Volume Mixer Like a Routine Check

 Audio settings drift over time.
 Updates can reset preferences, and new apps often default to full volume.
-A previously muted app might also quietly unmute itself after a restart.
+A previously muted app might also quietly unmute after a restart.
 Checking the Volume Mixer occasionally — especially after a Windows update — keeps everything in order.
-The whole check takes just a moment.

 Lower Browser Volume for a Cleaner Audio Balance

-Browsers rank among the loudest culprits in any audio setup.
+Browsers are among the loudest culprits in any audio setup.
 Auto-playing ads, videos, and notifications can spike without warning.
-Instead of chasing browser extensions or per-tab controls, set the browser to 60 to 70 percent in the Volume Mixer.
-That creates a reliable baseline.
-Bump up the system volume temporarily when a specific video needs more.
-This approach delivers far more predictable control overall.
+Set the browser to 60 to 70 percent in the Volume Mixer as a reliable baseline.
+Bump up system volume temporarily when a specific video needs more.
+This delivers far more predictable control overall.

-Balancing in-game audio against voice chat is a constant challenge for gamers.
-Set the game volume to a comfortable level in the Volume Mixer, then fine-tune the communication app separately.
-Most experienced gamers keep in-game sound between 50 and 70 percent.
-Voice chat typically stays closer to 80 to 90 percent.
-That separation lets game audio shine without drowning out the conversation.
+Balancing in-game audio against voice chat is a constant challenge.
+Set the game volume in the Volume Mixer, then fine-tune the communication app separately.
+Most gamers keep in-game sound between 50 and 70 percent and voice chat closer to 80 to 90 percent.
+That separation lets game audio shine without drowning out conversation.

 Avoid Maxing Out Individual App Volume Sliders

-Pushing a single app’s slider to 100 percent while system volume is maxed out can distort audio.
-Built-in laptop speakers are especially prone to this problem.
-Keep app-level volume around 80 to 85 percent instead.
-Then use the master volume to raise overall output when needed.
-That approach keeps audio clean and eliminates the harsh crackling from overdriven speakers.
+Pushing a single app’s slider to 100 percent while system volume is also maxed can distort audio.
+Built-in laptop speakers are especially prone to this.
+Keep app-level volume around 80 to 85 percent, then use the master volume to raise overall output when needed.
+This keeps audio clean and eliminates harsh crackling from overdriven speakers.

 Use the Classic Mixer for Quick Multitasking Adjustments

-The classic Volume Mixer — opened via the Run dialog — is faster for quick mid-task adjustments than any settings panel.
-It floats as a small window, movable to any spot on screen.
-Best use case: watching a movie while switching between a browser or chat app.
-The mixer stays visible and accessible the whole time.
+The classic Volume Mixer (opened via the Run dialog) is faster for quick mid-task adjustments than any settings panel.
+It floats as a small window, movable to any spot on screen — ideal when watching a movie while switching between a browser or chat app.

 Pair Volume Settings with Windows Focus Assist

-Windows 11 includes a Focus Assist feature that suppresses notifications during work or gaming sessions.
+Windows 11 includes a Focus Assist feature that suppresses notifications during work or gaming.
 Pairing it with custom Volume Mixer settings creates a powerful combination.
 When Focus Assist activates, Windows already quiets notification sounds.
-Manually lowering the corresponding apps in the Volume Mixer adds another layer of control.
-The result is a quieter, distraction-free environment without cutting audio off entirely.
+Manually lowering the corresponding apps in the Volume Mixer adds another layer of control — a quieter, distraction-free environment without cutting audio off entirely.

 Check Audio Drivers If App Sliders Go Missing

 If apps that are clearly playing audio do not appear in the Volume Mixer, a driver issue is often the cause.
-Windows relies on the audio driver to expose individual application streams correctly.
-Generic or outdated drivers can prevent sliders from appearing.
+Generic or outdated drivers can prevent sliders from showing up.
 Check Device Manager to confirm the sound device is listed normally.
-Manufacturer-provided drivers typically behave more reliably than the generic Windows defaults — especially after a major Windows update.
+Manufacturer-provided drivers typically behave more reliably than generic Windows defaults — especially after a major Windows update.

-Many users discover this the hard way.
 Per-app settings stick as long as the app runs regularly — but some apps reset audio levels on startup or after updates.
-Double-check the slider each time an app launches for the first session if a consistent volume balance matters.
+Double-check the slider each time an app launches if a consistent volume balance matters.
 Media players and communication tools hold their levels reliably.
 Browsers and games are more likely to shift after updates.

-Take Advantage of Windows 11’s Sound Settings for Advanced Control
+Explore Windows 11 Sound Settings for Advanced Control

 Beyond the Volume Mixer, the full Sound settings page offers additional controls like spatial audio, mono audio toggle, and per-device volume calibration.
-These options complement per-app volume controls and deserve exploration for a fully fine-tuned audio setup.
 Spatial audio in particular transforms how music and games sound through headphones — and it works alongside custom app volume levels without any conflict.

 For more helpful guides like this, check out the full collection of step-by-step guides covering audio, software, and system tips.